 Disadvantages of Writing on Bubblews

 After I joined Bubblews in August of 2013, I was not paid for my first $25 redemption or money that I earned from writing.
 Following this, I consistently received payments for my redemptions until September of 2014.
-As of now, I have outstanding redemptions totaling around $270 for the months of September, October, and November of 2014.
-Since Bubblews folded during the end of 2015, I will never get paid for the money owed to me.
+As of now, I have outstanding redemptions totaling around $270 for September, October, and November of 2014.
+Since Bubblews folded at the end of 2015, I will never get paid the money owed to me.

 3. Bubblews Was Not a Place for a Serious Writer.

-Writing on Bubblews was an interesting experience which I now regret..
+Writing on Bubblews was an interesting experience that I now regret.
 If you are interested in doing mostly serious writing and creating articles in your niche, Hubpages is the place to be.
 However, if all you were interested in was selling your soul to the devil and sacrificing your writing interests in chasing uncertain money and popularity, Bubblews had a good place for you.

 © 2014 Paul Richard Kuehn